Tochukz/AWS-Cloud-Developer/Udemy-Stephane-Maarek/section-21-lambda/extra-21.2-reserved-vs-provisioned/extra-21.2.md

 **Testing**

 Go to the Lambda Console to inspect both Lambda functions.
-Lambda Console > Functions > Select the functiionon > Configuration tab > _Concurrency and recursion detection_
+Lambda Console > Functions > Select the function > Configuration tab > _Concurrency and recursion detection_
 User the _Concurrency_ section, you can see the reserved concurrency set for the function.
 Under the _Provisioned concurrency configurations_ section, you will see a table with the alias and associated provisioned concurrency.